Nonnegative Hermitian vector bundles and Chern numbers: Introduction

-On the other hand, on the form level Griffiths' question is still largely unknown.
-Griffiths himself showed that the second Chern form is positive on a Griffiths-positive holomorphic vector bundle.
-Although in \cite[p.
-249]{Gr} the proof is only for rank $2$ vector bundles over surfaces, it can be easily adapted to the general case.
-Also Note that its proof is purely algebraic, which seems to be difficult to be generalized to higher dimensions.
-Recently Guler (\cite{Gu}) showed that the dual Segre forms, which are formal inverse of the total Chern forms, are positive on Griffiths positive vector bundles using some geometric arguments.
+On the other hand, Griffiths' question on the form level is still largely unknown.
+Griffiths himself showed in \cite[p.
+249]{Gr} that the second Chern form is positive on a Griffiths-positive vector bundle.
+Note that its proof is purely algebraic, which seems to be difficult to be generalized to higher dimensions.
+Recently Guler (\cite{Gu}) showed that the dual Segre forms, which are formal inverse of the total Chern forms, are positive on Griffiths-positive vector bundles using some geometric arguments.

 The main purposes of this article are two-folded.
-Our \emph{first main purpose} is to show that, on a Bott-Chern nonnegative Hermitian holomorphic vector bundles, the cone generated by the Schur polynomials in the Chern forms are nonnegative (Theorem \ref{theoremschur}), thus providing some positive evidence to the aforementioned Griffiths' question on the form level.
-Our proof of Theorem \ref{theoremschur} is built on a relationship established in \cite{FL} that the cone generated by the Schur polynomials is contained in a cone defined by Griffiths in \cite{Gr}.
-When taking some special Schur polynomials in Theorem \ref{theoremschur}, we shall see that the self-products of Chern forms and thus all the Chern numbers of Bott-Chern nonnegative Hermitian holomorphic vector bundles can be bounded below and above by two of them respectively in an explicit manner (Theorem \ref{theoremchernnumber}).
-As we shall see later in Example \ref{examplegloballygenerated} that globally generated holomorphic vector bundles admit Bott-Chern nonnegative Hermitian metrics, this implies that Theorem \ref{theoremchernnumber} imposes strong constraints on the Chern numbers of such vector bundles.
-So our \emph{second main purpose} is to apply Theorem \ref{theoremchernnumber} to such holomorphic vector bundles and especially to Hermitian manifolds whose holomorphic tangent or cotangent bundles are globally generated to yield a family of new results on them (Theorems \ref{theoremapp1}, \ref{theoremproj1}, \ref{theoremproj2}, and \ref{theoremappl3}; Corollaries \ref{coromain}, \ref{coroappl1}, \ref{coroproj2}, and \ref{coroapp3}), some of which improve several related classical results.
+Our \emph{first main purpose} is to show a useful technical result, Proposition \ref{theoremschur}, which says that on a Bott-Chern nonnegative Hermitian vector bundles, the cone generated by the Schur polynomials in the Chern forms are strongly nonnegative, thus providing some positive evidence to the aforementioned Griffiths' question on the form level.
+Our proof of Proposition \ref{theoremschur} is built on a relationship established in \cite{FL} that the cone generated by the Schur polynomials coincides to the Griffiths cone defined in \cite{Gr}.
+When taking some special Schur polynomials in Proposition \ref{theoremschur}, we shall see in Theorem \ref{theoremchernnumber} that the self-products of Chern forms and thus all the Chern numbers of such vector bundles can be bounded below and above by two of them respectively.
+As is well-known globally generated vector bundles admit Bott-Chern nonnegative metrics (see Example \ref{examplegloballygenerated}), this implies that Theorem \ref{theoremchernnumber} imposes strong constraints on the Chern numbers of such vector bundles.